 4. Ask to see the utility bills of the property.

 When you start heating and cooling an entire house instead of a small apartment, the utility expenses can be relatively high.
 You can avoid this issue by asking to see the energy profile of where you plan to live so that you can budget for this expense.

 5. Don’t hire someone who only takes cash.

 Because you are completing an interstate move, you must have a written record of your transaction.
 A company that demands only cash could take your items and never return them.
 Since your belongings will be out of sight for a while, it helps protect yourself by paying with debit or credit cards.
 Even a receipt is better than nothing at all.

 6. Ask about the amount of insurance that the movers carry.

 Federal rules in the United States make it mandatory for an agency to offer the option to purchase a standard coverage policy when moving.
-Most of these plans are based on the weight of your belongings instead of their value.
+Unfortunately, most of these plans are based on the weight of your belongings instead of their value.
 That’s why you need to consider the amount of insurance that will protect you when moving from NY to NJ.

-7. Receive an estimate in-person instead of over the phone.
+7. Receive an estimate in person instead of over the phone.